 As his drug abuse turned to addiction, Steven admits that his home was not his only supply for prescription pills.
 Like many other teens, Steven would mow lawns for extra cash.
 He would ask his customers if he could use their bathrooms.
 There, he often found prescription medications kept unlocked and available in their medicine cabinets.
 He was careful never to take an entire bottle, instead sneaking one or two pills at a time so they wouldn’t be missed.

 Steven’s previous behavior is not unusual.
 Prescription drug abuse can go on for years unnoticed as addicts pilfer pills from the unlocked medicine cabinets of family, friends, and neighbors.
 Prescription addicts have even admitted to attending open houses and shopping through the bathroom cabinets of homes for sale looking for their next fix.

 If these prescription pills hadn’t been so readily available, Steven and his family might have never endured their five-year nightmare of addiction.
 Their personal journey with prescription addiction led to the invention of Safer Lock, a combination locking cap that fits over any prescription bottle.
-They are hoping they can prevent other teens like Steven from gaining access to pills in the first place.
+They are hoping they can help prevent other teens like Steven from gaining access to pills in the first place.